lightonai/fast-plaid/README.md

 Traditional vector search relies on single, fixed-size embeddings (dense vectors) for documents and queries.
 While powerful, this approach can lose nuanced, token-level details.

-* **Multi-vector search**, used in models like ColBERT or ColPali, replaces a single document or image vector with a set of per-token vectors.
+* **Multi-vector search**, used in models like [ColBERT](https://github.com/lightonai/pylate) or [ColPali](https://github.com/illuin-tech/colpali), replaces a single document or image vector with a set of per-token vectors.
 This enables a "late interaction" mechanism, where fine-grained similarity is calculated term-by-term to boost retrieval accuracy.

 * **Higher Accuracy:** By matching on a finer, token-level granularity, FastPlaid can capture relevance that single-vector models miss.
 * **Performance:** Written in Rust, it offers blazing-fast indexing and search speeds.

+* **PLAID**: PLAID stands for "Per-Token Late Interaction Dense Search" designed by [Santhanam, Keshav, et al.](https://arxiv.org/abs/2205.09707)

 &nbsp;